sechick/icu-covid-sim/README-AppB.md

 Click 'Simulate' once the inputs are selected.
 This may take a moment.

-We compute outputs using theoretical results for queuing analysis (M/G/c/c queues) where possible, and otherwise compute results using Monte Carlo/stochastic simulations to estimate or to provide a sense of variation above and below theoretical mean values (Law and Kelton 2007).
+We compute outputs using theoretical results for queuing analysis (M/G/c/c queues) where possible, and otherwise compute results using Monte Carlo/stochastic simulations to estimate or to provide a sense of variation above and below theoretical mean values [5].
 The outputs from the simulation model for the analysis reported in the paper are computed from steady-state simulations of 20 periods of 2 months each.
 The defaults model uses 10 periods of 14 days each that can be adjusted in the additional settings of the model.

 Performance metrics computed include: